stevana/stateful-pbt-with-fakes/README.md

-So here we are 15-18 years after the first papers that introduced stateful and parallel testing, dispite the best efforts of everyone involved, and we still don't have these features in most property-based testing libraries, even though these features are clearly useful.
+So here we are 15-18 years after the first papers that introduced stateful and parallel testing, dispite the best efforts of everyone involved, and we still don't have these features in most property-based testing libraries, even though these features are clearly useful and wanted.

 Personally I got quite sad when I saw that stateful testing was [called](https://lobste.rs/s/1aamnj/property_testing_stateful_code_rust#c_jjs27f)